abraunegg/onedrive/readme.md

 Under the terms of the GNU General Public License (GPL), forking and continuing development of open source software is fully permitted — provided that derivative works retain the same license.
 This client complies with the original GPLv3 licensing, ensuring the same freedoms granted by the original project remain intact.

 Since forking in early 2018, this client has evolved into a clean re-imagining of the original codebase, resolving long-standing bugs and adding extensive new functionality to better support both personal and enterprise use cases to interact with Microsoft OneDrive from Linux, FreeBSD and OpenBSD platforms.

+## Help Sustain OneDrive Client for Linux
+OneDrive Client for Linux is free, open-source software that is independently developed and maintained.

+If the client is useful to you or your organisation, you can help sustain ongoing development, compatibility work, testing across supported operating systems and Microsoft OneDrive account types, and long-term project maintenance through [GitHub Sponsors](https://github.com/sponsors/abraunegg?metadata_campaign=onedrive-sponsorship&metadata_source=github&metadata_content=readme).

+Sponsorship is entirely optional and does not alter access to the software, project documentation, community support, or the ability to report issues and contribute to the project.

 ## Features